Hirohito: Response to the Great Kantō Earthquake and assassination attempt

 The Great Kantō earthquake devastated Tokyo on 1 September 1923, killing some 100,000 people and leveling vast areas.
 The city could be rebuilt drawing on the then massive timber reserves of Taiwan.
 In the aftermath of the tragic disaster, the military authorities saw an opportunity to annihilate the communist movement in Japan.
-During the Kantō Massacre an estimated 6000 people, mainly ethnic Koreans, were annihilated.
-The backlash culminated in an assassination attempt by Daisuke Namba on the Prince Regent on 27 December 1923 in the so-called Toranomon incident, but the attempt failed.
+During the Kantō Massacre, an estimated 6000 people, mainly ethnic Koreans, were annihilated.
+The backlash culminated in an assassination attempt by Daisuke Nanba on the Prince Regent on 27 December 1923 in the so-called Toranomon incident, but the attempt failed.
 During interrogation, the failed assassin claimed to be a communist and was executed.